 This is a course that really should be done with a group since it requires lots of resources that would be a bother to gather for only one student, plus many projects are used in games and team competitions.
 In addition, the creativity of various members of the group is likely to encourage and challenge students in ways not possible with a single student working alone.

-Junk Drawer Robotics uses lots of resources, although many of them are likely to be around the house already, probably in a tool box, craft supplies cupboard, a junk drawer, or the garage.
+Junk Drawer Robotics uses many resources, although most of them are likely to be around the house already, probably in a tool box, craft supplies cupboard, a junk drawer, or the garage.
 You will need to collect some items such as paper, plastic cups, tape, and wrapping paper tubes on your own.
 A Level 1 Kit (with supplies for ten students) includes many items you will need such as ping pong balls, binder clips, wooden clothespins, plastic canvas, brass brads, paper clips, bamboo skewers, large craft sticks, paint stirring sticks, syringes, “airline” tubing, and balloons.
 The Level 2 Kit (for ten students) uses some of the same items as does Level 1 but it also includes items such as battery holders, miniature bulbs, gears, a disk magnet, small motors, a small plastic propeller, geared wheels, narrow wheels, wide wheels, copper wire, and worm gears.
-A facilitator’s kit puts some basic equipment together for you that will be used with all levels, items such as hacksaw blades, a hand drill with bits, a hot glue gun, jeweler’s pliers, and goggles.
+A Facilitator’s Kit puts some basic equipment together for you that will be used with all levels, items such as hacksaw blades, a hand drill with bits, a hot glue gun, jeweler’s pliers, and goggles.
 (Complete lists of what is included in each kit are on the website, so you can check to see what you already have and decide whether you need the kits or only selected items.)
 The website doesn’t show a kit for Level 3, but I hope that is in the works since that level requires a small electronics kit (for resistors, LEDs, capacitors, IC chips, etc.) as well as batteries, motors, and gears.
 None of the items are very expensive.
 You could probably take your list to an electronics store and pick up the more challenging items in one shopping trip.

 Level 1: Give Robots a Hand begins with some preliminary activities to help students “think like a scientist, communicate like an engineer, and build like a technician.”
 The first module culminates with students working in teams to build a marshmallow catapult.
 The second module introduces robotics as students explore and build a robotic arm then apply pneumatic technology to make it move.
 In the last module of Level 1, students add gripper and wrist designs to their robotic arms.
 Five to seven activities within each module help students gradually develop the knowledge and skills that they need.